 Buy ENERGY STAR® to save you money!

-An ENERGY STAR certified ceiling fan uses 40% less energy, on average, than a standard model.
+An ENERGY STAR certified ceiling fan with lights uses 60% less energy, on average, than a standard model.
 Ceiling fans that have earned the ENERGY STAR Most Efficient designation are the best of the best – they’ll save you more energy than standard models.
 Saving energy saves money and reduces your carbon footprint.

 - Use improved motors and blade designs.